-Reliable Electric has been around for more than 15 years and there’s reason behind it.
+Reliable Electric has been around since 2002 and there’s reason behind it.
 We pride ourselves on high-quality service and guarantee customer satisfaction.
 When it comes to electrical maintenance, repair, or installation, we should be the first electricians you call.
 We work hard for all our customers because we care about your home.
 All we want is to provide safe services so that you can breathe easy knowing your home is taken care.
 Know more about electrical myths and make sure to take this knowledge with you when it comes to your home.

 Sleep Mode for Computers

 The first electrical myth that every single person can relate to is “sleep” mode for their computers saves electricity.
 Wrong.
 Computers left plugged in general are still using electricity.
 The same goes for all of your other appliances that you might be leaving plugged in, say your phone charger?
 These appliances use up a ton of energy when they’re plugged into your home.
 One way to help you with this habit is by plugging your electrical devices into a power strip.
 Then when you’ve stopped using them or decide to go to bed, you can just turn them all off with one flip of the switch.
 It might take more time to warm up your computer in the AM but it shouldn’t matter to you because you’re saving more money!

 When it comes to your breaker, no one ever wants to see it trip.
 If you pay close attention to your breaker, you’ll be able to prevent any damage or your circuit breaker from tripping.
 Yet, people still accidently trip breakers whether it’s once a week or once in a decade.
 Regardless, it’s not always you that causing circuit breakers to trip.
 Realistically, tripping of breakers is what keeps people from overloading their circuits.
 So, technically there’s not much to worry about, yet this myth is still in existence.